CUBRID/cubrid-manual/en/sql/transaction.rst

 Transaction Isolation Level
 ===========================

 The transaction isolation level is determined based on how much interference occurs.
-The more isolation means the less interference from other transactions and more serializable.
-The less isolation means the more interference from other transactions and higher level of concurrency.
+The higher isolation means the less interference from other transactions and more serializable.
+The lower isolation means the more interference from other transactions and higher level of concurrency.
 You can control the level of consistency and concurrency specific to a service by setting appropriate isolation level.

 .. note:: A transaction can be restored in all supported isolation levels because updates are not committed before the end of the transaction.